jdhitsolutions/PSScriptTools/docs/ConvertTo-WPFGrid.md

 PS C:\> Get-VM -computername $VMHost | Select Name,State,Uptime,
 @{Name="AssignedMB";Expression={$_.MemoryAssigned/1mb -as [int]}},
 @{Name="DemandMB";Expression={$_.MemoryDemand/1mb -as [int]}} |
-ConvertTo-WPFGrid -title "VM Report $VMHost" -timeout 20
+ConvertTo-WPFGrid -title "VM Report $VMHost" -timeout 30 -refresh -uselocalvariable VMHost
 ```

-Get Hyper-V virtual machine information and display for 20 seconds before automatically closing.
+Get Hyper-V virtual machine information and refresh every 30 seconds.
+Because the command is using a locally defined variable it is also being used in the form.
 Note that this would be written as one long pipelined expression.
 It is formatted here for the sake of the help documentation.

 ### EXAMPLE 3